Living Succulent Wreaths for Your Pleasure

 With summer comes a great time for having friends over for casual dinners, and of course you need flowers!
-These types of events call for casual flowers, such as you learned to do the last time in “designing from your yard”, but you might also consider a knock-out front door piece of living plants.
+These types of events call for casual flowers, such as you learned to do the last time in“designing from your yard”, but you might also consider a knock-out front door piece of living plants.
+Take, for example, succulent wreaths.

 It all starts with a wreath form, easily available from your local hobby store.
 Buy some sheet moss while you’re at it.
 When you get home, soak the moss in water, and then squeeze it out.
 Line the shape of the wreath form with moss.
 Now comes the fun – you can do one of succulents (VERY trendy these days) or bright flowering plants.